lokidoki102/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User enters the command to view the specific buyer's requirements.
+1. User requests to view a specific buyer's requirements.
-2. EstateEase processes the view command with home-buyer as filter.
-3. EstateEase displays the home-buyer's requirements.
+2. EstateEase displays the home-buyer's personal details with their requirements.
    Use case ends.

 **Extensions**

 * 2a.
-EstateEase detects an invalid name.
+EstateEase detects an invalid index.
     *   2a1.
 EstateEase shows an error message regarding an invalid entry.
         Use case ends.
 * 2b.
 Command does not match EstateEase's registered command spelling.